 Quakers at Earlham College invited me to articulate my values and attach them to social action.
-A decade in Philadelphia taught me about hoagies and pho, nonprofit burnout, tending bar, and pediatric nursing.
-Love brought me to Georgia in 2015, where I live with my best friend in Stone Mountain.
+A decade in Philadelphia taught me about hoagies and pho, nonprofit burnout, restaurant work, and chosen family.
+Love brought me to Georgia in 2015, where I live on unceded Muskogee land with my best friend in Stone Mountain.

-I am an educator and organizer who is passionate about biocultural diversity, community based food, health and healing, youth work, and growing roots in Southern organizing traditions.
-I support and am supported by relationships with the People’s Institute for Survival & Beyond, Southern Movement Assembly, Project South, Atlanta Anti-Racist Organizing Committee, European Dissent ATL, West Atlanta Watershed Alliance, AFM Quakers for Racial Equality, Harriet Tubman Foot Clinic, Showing Up for Racial Justice ATL, and neighbors who haven’t decided on fancy names.
+I am a community nurse, educator and organizer who is passionate about biocultural diversity, community based food, health and healing, youth work, and growing roots in Southern organizing traditions.
+I support and am supported by relationships with the People’s Institute for Survival & Beyond, Southern Movement Assembly, Project South, Atlanta Anti-Racist Organizing Committee, European Dissent ATL, West Atlanta Watershed Alliance, AFM Quakers for Racial Equality, Harriet Tubman Foot Clinic, Midwife’s Apothecary Garden, and neighbors who haven’t decided on fancy names.

-I love music, hammocks, sharing food and pushing my growing edge with white kin to undo white supremacy from within and organize for liberation of all beings and our environment.
+I love music, hammocks, sharing food and seeds, and pushing my growing edge with white kin to undo white supremacy from within and organize for liberation of all beings and our environment.

 As a white, cis-female facilitator and trainer working in racial equity, I work often with fellow white women and within the arts.
 I am also a visual artist, working primarily in sculpture and social practice, as well as a lover and supporter of artists everywhere.

 As a member of Art Ain’t Innocent, a Durham, NC-based multiracial cross-class Southern arts visioning collective, I help generate productive conversations about how structures and assumptions within the arts sector perpetuate racial inequities.
 Through my community project Dirty White Matter, I invite others to examine whiteness and femininity while engaging in art-making, discussion and story-sharing.
 I have been a consultant in equity work with NC arts and social justice organizations and also as a trainer in my work with a national racial equity organization.